eightbitraptor/heapviz/README.md

 # Heapviz

-**Warning: This probably shouldn't be used for anything important.
-It requires patching and building a custom Ruby**

 Produces a png of a json dump of the Ruby objspace.
 Heap dump images are organised in rows and columns: